mirsella/tokenuze/README.md

 Using the `--json` flag will display the result as a JSON file, which can be pretty printed with `--pretty`.

-If you are tracking the stats in a separate server you can apped the `--upload` flag to send them there.
+If you are tracking the stats in a separate server you can append the `--upload` flag to send them there.

 Finally, you can see all this information typing `tokenuze --help`.